 Birdwatching Sites - South Dublin

-Booterstown Marsh (lying between points A-B-C-D) is 10 acres wedged between the busy Rock Road, DART railway tracks and Trimlestown Stream culvert (points A-B).
+Booterstown Marsh (lying between Flags A-B-C-D) is 10 acres wedged between the busy Rock Road, DART railway tracks and Trimlestown Stream culvert (Flags A-B).
 It is the sole remaining saltmarsh on the south side of Dublin Bay and a relic of a once greater area of marshland, which was filled in during the building of the Dublin to Kingstown (now Dun Laoghaire) railway and other projects during the 19th century.

 The marsh is on lease to An Taisce from the Pembroke Estates since the 1970s for the purpose of conservation and education.

 Getting There and Access